ImperialConflict-archive/documentation/source/guide/index.md

 ##### Rankings

 This link will take you to the ranking page to show you where your family and your empires are compared to the other families in the galaxy.
 There are 3 different ranking systems: Score, Size & Networth.
+Size ranks solely on number of planets, networth ranks solely on networth, and score ranks based on a combined size/networth taking the entire history of the round into account.
+Players generally take size ranking at the conclusion of the round to be by far the most important ranking.

 ##### Family Forum

 This link will take you directly to your family forum.
 No other family can see it unless you have allies.

-## Your Family and Home System
+## Your Family and Player Roles

 After you decide which galaxy you will want to join, you have your own planet in a system called your home system.
 In this system are other empires and their home planets.
 These empires are your family members, and this is your family.
 This is your team.